 • Intermittent fasting may speed up your metabolism.

-• Intermittent fasting increases production of metabolism-boosting hormones.
+• Intermittent fasting increases the production of metabolism-boosting hormones.

 • Even short fasts have been shown to positively affect metabolic processes and deliver weight loss results.